-Residents of Nevada, New Jersey, Pennsylvania and West Virginia have access to online sportsbooks, including the platforms created by industry titans DraftKings and FanDuel.
+Residents of Arizona, Colorado, Michigan, Nevada, New Jersey, Pennsylvania, Virginia and West Virginia have access to online sportsbooks, including the platforms created by industry titans DraftKings and FanDuel.
 William Hill and other online books also offer great opportunities to bet on NBA games and Futures.

 In order to bet on MVP, users can click on the NBA tab and find the tab labeled “Futures” and move to “Player Futures.”
 Regular Season MVP should be one of the categories along with Rookie of the Year, Defensive Player of the Year, and more postseason awards.